railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Support and maintenance
 =======================

-It's when you actually use your ERP that you will obtain value from your investment.
+It is when you actually use your ERP that you will obtain value from your investment.
 For that reason maintenance and support are critical for your long term success.

 * Support aims to ensure that end users get the maximum productivity from their use of Open ERP by